EnzymeCorp/handbook/README.md

 #### Enzyme IRL

-Twice a year (summer and winter) we conduct a team offsite.
-This is an opportunity for employees to socialize and better get to know one another, to step away from daily tasks to discuss company goals, and strengthen teams and the company as a whole.
+Once in the summer and once in winter we all gather to build relationships and share key updates.

+This is an important compliment to oure remote-fist, distributed structure.

 #### Tools we Use
 To successfully build our product, there are several tools we use on a daily basis.